 Can students view their own audit?

 Yes!
 Students can see Degree Works the same way an advisor can.
-They can also run What If audits, us the Look Ahead feature, and use the GPA Estimators.
+They can also run What If audits and use the GPA Estimators.

 How current is the data in Degree Works?

 Degree Works is connected with Banner and student data is often viewed in real-time or updated via an overnight process.
 It is important to always ensure students are accurately declared with the correct degree program/catalog year and substitutions are entered for the audit to remain up to date.

 Substitutions that were previously entered have disappeared.
 Why is this happening?

 Substitutions are aligned with a student's currently declared degree program/catalog year.
 When a student changes their major or catalog year, these substitutions likely need to be reevaluated and will not automatically transfer to a newly declared program.
 Your College Degree Certification Specialist can assist in updating the student's record with the appropriately approved substitutions.

 The Future Classes tool (formerly called Look Ahead) is a part of the What-If that allows the user to add courses that the student might take in the future to see how they fit in a student’s degree.
 Future Classes will appear with a grade of PLAN and a term of PLANNED.
 If the Future Class completes a requirement, that requirement will be marked “Complete (with classes in-progress)” with a blue-half circle:

 Please note that the Future Classes do not carry any grade information and do not provide accurate information when it comes to repeat rules, minimum grade/GPA requirements, or performance/activity (PA-graded) courses.

 The audit is behaving unexpectedly.
 What can I do?